edamontology/edammap/docs/manual.rst

   $ java -jar edammap-server-<version>.jar -h

-In addition to Processing_ and `Fetching private`_ parameters, EDAMmap Server accepts arguments described in the following table (entries marked with * are mandatory).
+In addition to Processing_ and `Fetching private`_ parameters, EDAMmap-Server accepts arguments described in the following table (entries marked with * are mandatory).

 =======================  ==========================  =========================  ===========
 Parameter                Parameter args              Default                    Description